shiopon01/redux-starter-kit/README.md

 This application depends on the `react-script`.
 However, if you are not satisfied then please run `npm run eject`.

+- If you want to unit test.
+  - run `yarn test`
+- If you want to execute Prettier.
+  - run `yarn eslint --fix .`
 - If you find an ENOSPC error when you run `yarn test` anymore
   - run `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`